Vyral/base-template/_posts/2018-12-06-2-myths-that-are-holding-back-homebuyers.md

 {% include youtube.html %}

-Not all myths are true, and if you’ve been holding back from buying a home because of one, your fears may have been misplaced. **Here are two myths that are absolutely false when it comes to home buying:**
+Today I'm going to debunk a few real estate myths that may have been holding you back from buying a home. **Here are two myths that are absolutely false when it comes to home buying:**

 1. **Buyers need a 20% down payment.** Studies show that 30% of homeowners and 39% of renters believe this is true.
 However, buyers often overestimate the funds needed in order to qualify for a home loan.
 In fact, there are many options that include little to no down payment; assistance programs at local, state, and federal levels can help eligible buyers secure an affordable down payment.
 2. **Buyers need a 780 FICO score to qualify for a loan.** Similarly to down payment beliefs, many buyers think they can’t purchase a home without a high FICO score.
 The graph at **1:27 in the video** shows this isn’t true—51.7% of approved loans come from applicants with scores between 600 and 749.